tnthao268/Multiple-Sequence-Alignment-with-Progressive-Alignment/README.md

 The aligned sequences are written in a text file format

-Call **writeSequences** method with output file name ("try_seq1.txt") and dictionary containing representation string of the records (dict_seq).
-50 in the below example is number of characters from the sequence is printed on each line.
+Call **writeSequences** method with output file name ("try_seq1.txt") and dictionary containing representation string of the records (dict_seq). *50* in the below example is the sequence's number of characters printed on each line.

 ```
 dict_seq = Dict("A" => record, "B" => record2)